alexharv074/aws_exam_notes/solution-architect-developer/codebuild_notes.md

 - AWS CodePipeline creates an Amazon S3 artifact bucket and default AWS-managed SSE-KMS encryption keys when you create a pipeline using the Create Pipeline wizard.
 The master key is encrypted along with object data and managed by AWS.

 - You can create and manage your own customer-managed SSE-KMS keys.

+# AWS CodeStar

+AWS CodeStar is a cloud-based service for creating, managing, and working with software development projects on AWS.
+You can quickly develop, build, and deploy applications on AWS with an AWS CodeStar project.
+An AWS CodeStar project creates and integrates AWS services for your project development toolchain.